davidverweij/davidverweij.github.io/_posts/2016-06-01-fireflies.md

 ---
 <p>
 FireFlies is a set of tangible 'pixels', each for one student in a high school classroom.
 Using a tablet, the teacher can colour code the bottom half of these pixels individually or as a group.
-The students can turn the outer shell of their pixel to change the colour of the top half, or press it down to turn it off.
-This project explored how high schools would utilise another layer of personal, non-verbal and persistent communication.
+The students can rotate the outer shell of their pixel to change the colour of the top half, or press it down to turn it off.
+The pixels allow teachers and students to communicate with each other in a non-verbal, personal and persistent manner.
+The meaning of the colours are up to the classes to decide, but students could indicate things like 'do not disturb', or 'I have a question', and teacher could indicate 'silence please' or 'I want to see you' - without verbally disturbing other students.
+This project explored how offloading communication onto individual 'pixels' would help teachers in their everyday jobs.
 </p>
 <!--
 <h2 class="h2">Technology</h2>